-During Welcome Week, first-year students come together at Matthews Arena where they will hear the author personally present their work.
+During Welcome Week, first-year students come together to hear the author personally present their work.
 The author will respond to students’ submitted questions through a moderated Q&A session.
 Students will have the opportunity to have their book signed by the author at the conclusion of the event.

 While several Northeastern courses incorporate the First Pages selection as part of their curriculum, additional events and programs are offered over the Fall and Spring semesters to keep the conversation going—and to enable students to delve more deeply into the themes raised in the book and, as appropriate, support students’ efforts as they explore how the themes pertain to their own lives and those in the communities that neighbor Northeastern.
 In some cases, students’ explorations lead them to partner with community organizations to assist with advocacy, service, and social action.
 Each year, a host of relevant resources are made available to students by the Northeastern University Library.